 It is another perfect reminder of why secure coding is vital to the security stature of a company.
 If you have a development team, whether in-house, remote, or contracted, you need to have a secure coding standard that has gateways, reviews and sign-offs at every step.
 It does not matter which software development lifecycle (SDLC) methodology you use (Agile, Waterfall, Prototype, Rapid, Extreme, etc.).
 All SDLCs support having a secure coding framework being placed side-by-side.
 Your goal is to avoid common bugs and flaws, and to always to find bugs as early in the process as possible.
 The industry standard in support of secure coding is the OWASP Top 10.

-It is also important that your organization is aware of the various industry standards and protocols related to security and privacy.
+It is also important that your organization is aware of the various industry standards and protocols related to data security and privacy.
 This announcement from Google would have triggered an avalanche of activity and costs under many of these standards, including HIPAA (if healthcare information was exposed), FERPA (if student data was exposed), and PCI (if cardholder data was exposed).

-Finally, you may be wondering why Google announced such a specific date – March 2018 – for this possible data breach and remediation.
+Finally, you may be wondering why the Google data breach was announced on such a specific date – March 2018 – for this possible data breach and remediation.
 It comes down to four simple letters: GDPR.
 Google has already been hit this year with a huge $5 billion anti-trust fine from the European Union (EU).
 Had Google announced this issue after May 25, 2018, when the General Data Protection Regulation came into effect, the impact to the company would have been substantial and the fine could have been close to another $5 billion due to the number of user records impacted and the type of data exposed.
-Also, Google would not have been able to wait almost eight months to announce the breach, nor would their Privacy & Data Protection Office been allowed to make the decisions it did.
+Also, Google would not have been able to wait almost eight months to announce the security breach, nor would their Privacy & Data Protection Office been allowed to make the decisions it did.